benaclejames/benaclejames/README.md

 ### Hey, I'm Ben 👋

 - 🎮 I play a ton of games.
 Probably too much.
-- 🥽 VR Developer and Entheusiast
+- 🥽 VR Developer and Enthusiast
 - 🤔 What the heck is oatmeal?